Thedev-Lars/OrderFlowImbalance/README.md

 - Surfaces standout intrabar imbalances with a persistent Key Levels memory (keeps notable ratios since the script was loaded) while preferring the freshest bars first and marking when an active block sits on top of the level.
 - Displays per-bar order-flow clusters for the last six candles using ATR-sized price buckets (green for buys, purple for sells), plus a rolling “top ticks” strip that ranks the highest-volume price buckets over the last ~20 bars by actual intra-bar bucket volume.
 - Persists key levels across the session with state (open/filled/expired), age, and retest/stack flags so recent imbalances remain visible even after scrolling.
-- (Optional) Draws compact trade markers (entry/stop/TP1/TP2) whenever a block is retested, and greys them out when the block is filled or expires; targets can follow fixed R:R or the nearest opposing imbalance.
+- (Optional) Draws compact trade markers (entry/stop/TP1/TP2) whenever a block is retested, and greys them out when the block is filled or expires; stops sit 6 ticks beyond the zone edge and targets prefer the nearest opposing imbalance (falling back to R:R only if nothing is found).
 - Alerts fire for new imbalance blocks, retests of active zones, and when an active block is filled.

 ## Inputs